 About Charged Affairs:

-Charged Affairs is YPFP’s foreign policy magazine.
-Launched as a blog in 2014, it has since transitioned into a proper online journal with its own website and an ambitious publishing agenda.
-Charged Affairs brings together an editorial and writing team that publishes on a wide range of foreign and international policy subjects, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
-Charged Affairs is also a forum for publishing guest pieces by YPFP members in the US and abroad, showcasing the work of our research fellows, and publishing guest op-eds by senior practitioners and thought leaders.
-Our articles range from op-eds to interviews and book reviews, and we pride ourselves on being a place for original analysis and perspectives.
+Charged Affairs is YPFP’s in-house foreign policy publication.
+The magazine’s team of editors and staff writers publish on a wide range of foreign and international policy subjects on a weekly basis, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
+Charged Affairs is also a forum for publishing guest pieces by YPFP members in the United States and abroad, highlighting original analysis and global perspectives.
+Articles range from op-eds to interviews and book reviews.

-Charged Affairs editors are members of the editorial board, and are primarily responsible for guiding an assigned group of writers through the editorial and publishing process.
-Editors give writers feedback on their topics, work with them to meet deadlines, offer substantive and structural feedback and perform final copy edits.
-Editors will receive on average two new articles each week, and work with their writers on improving their submissions and ensuring a high quality final copy.
-Roughly once every 1.5 months, an editor is responsible for posting new articles to the website.
-Editors also participate in the promotion of Charged Affairs articles on social media, and as members of the editorial board, participate in the discussions about the strategic growth and innovation of the magazine.
+Charged Affairs Editors are members of the Editorial Board, and are primarily responsible for guiding an assigned group of Staff Writers through the editorial and publishing process.
+Editors give feedback on topics and arguments, and work with Staff Writers to meet deadlines.
+Editors also offer substantive and structural feedback and perform final copy edits.
+Editors will receive an average of two new articles each week, and will work to improve submissions and ensure a high quality final copy, prior to posting final articles.
+Editors also participate in the promotion of Charged Affairs articles on social media, and as members of the Editorial Board, participate in discussions on the strategic growth and innovation of the journal.

 Roles and Responsibilities:

-- Develop good working relationships with your assigned writers, keep them on schedule and give them strong and constructive feedback to help them produce their best possible work.
+- Develop good working relationships with assigned Staff Writers, keep them on schedule, and give them strong and constructive feedback to help them produce their best possible work.

-- Keep yourself and your writers on schedule and be accountable for the quality of the articles you approve for publishing.
+- Keep yourself and your Staff Writers on schedule and be accountable for the quality of the articles you approve for publishing.

-- Participate in Charged Affairs programming, like skills workshops and socials.
+- Participate in Charged Affairs programming, including skills workshops and socials.

 Desired Skills and Experience:

-- Understand how a magazine should function, how it utilizes social media to grow its audience and how to optimize content for impact.
+- Understand how a magazine should function, how to utilize social media to grow an audience, and how to optimize content for impact

-- Ability to monitor multiple articles at different stages of completion, upcoming deadlines, writer extensions and final publishing deadlines.
+- Ability to monitor multiple articles at different stages of completion, upcoming deadlines, and final publishing deadlines

 Eligibility and Selection: